 Hi, I’m Anne-Laure.
-I’m a neuroscientist who helps people leverage their curiosity to think, feel, and live more deeply.
+I help people apply their curiosity to think, feel, and live more deeply.

-My work focuses on Curiosity-Driven Intelligence—the architecture behind why we seek, and how this system can be tuned or disrupted.
+My work focuses on the evolutionary neuroscience of curiosity: the architecture behind why we seek, and how this system can be tuned or disrupted.

-Every week, I write a newsletter about curiosity, lifelong learning, and mindful productivity, which is read by more than 120,000 curious minds.
-I also published a book, Tiny Experiments, exploring how we can live more experimental lives.
+Every week, I write a newsletter which is read by more than 120,000 fellow curious minds.
+I also published a book, Tiny Experiments, a practical guide on how to live a more experimental life.

 hyphen